E. Hartnack, Paris, Stativ IIIA, 1868

 Model history: This instrument reflects the early design of the “continental microscope”.
 It was produced by one of the most distinguished microscope makers of the era.
-Script signature on the draw tube reads: "E. Hartnack 21 Place Dauphin Paris", dating it to 1860-64.
-This model is a stand VIII of the company.
+The script signature on the drawtube reads: "E. Hartnack 21 Place Dauphin Paris", Serial number 7157 is dating it to 1868.
+This model is a Stand IIIA of the company.
 This specific microscope is equipped with historically important components: in a green leather coated case there are three Hartnack objectives nos.
 4, 7 (water immersion) & 9 (water immersion), and three matching aperture disks.
-One No. 4 ocular, goniometer and substage nicol prism.
-Hartnack was a pioneer of immersion objectives and his water immersion lenses brought him much reputation amongst scientists.
+One No. 4 ocular, goniometer, and substage Nicol prism.
+Hartnack was a pioneer of immersion objectives and his water immersion lenses brought him much reputation among scientists.